apache/atlas/README.txt

 # See the License for the specific language governing permissions and
 # limitations under the License.

-Metadata and Governance Overview
+Apache Atlas (incubating) Overview

-The Data Governance Initiative, Atlas, framework is an extensible set of core foundational governance services – enabling enterprises to effectively and efficiently meet their compliance requirements within Hadoop and allows integration with the whole enterprise data ecosystem.
+Apache Atlas framework is an extensible set of core foundational governance services – enabling enterprises to effectively and efficiently meet their compliance requirements within Hadoop and allows integration with the whole enterprise data ecosystem.